jupyter-book/mystmd/docs/table-of-contents.md

 ## Defining a `_toc.yml` using Jupyter Book’s format

 :::{warning}
-Support for `_toc.yml` exists only for compatability reasons, and will be removed in future.
+Support for `_toc.yml` exists only for compatibility reasons, and will be removed in future.
 New users should use `myst.yml` instead.
 :::